 Her Majesty's Courts and Tribunals Service (HMCTS) oversees the operation of the Courts in England and Wales.

 Noting that open justice is a fundamental principle in our courts and tribunals system, it remains HMCTS's position that a network of priority courts will remain open during the coronavirus pandemic to ensure the justice system continues to operate effectively.
 This includes the Rolls Building in London, where the High Court's Chancery Division, including the Patents Court and the Intellectual Property Enterprise Court, usually sit.
+As this article discusses, courts are now at the stage where they can host attendees of hearings, but parties will need to be mindful of the social distancing measures in place.

 Media and members of the public will be able to attend priority court hearings in person, if safe to do so in line with Public Health England guidance, thereby ensuring the principle of open justice.